newsnowlabs/dockside/docs/developing.md

 3. `git pull` the latest main branch from the Github repo
 4. Modify the code, rebuilding [the dockside client](#dockside-client) and restarting the [server](#dockside-server) and [event daemon](#dockside-event-daemon) as necessary.
 5. Test, by clicking `Open` on the devtainer `dockside` router.
 Admin login credentials can be obtained by running `docker logs <devtainer-name>` within the IDE terminal.
-6. Build a test Dockside image, and launch within a new Dockside devtainer.
+6. [Build a test image](building-image.md), and launch within a new Dockside devtainer.

 ## Dockside application components